univention/univention-corporate-server/doc/architecture/appendix/architecture-notation.rst

    `The C4 model for visualizing software architecture <c4-model_>`_
       for a description of the C4 model from :cite:t:`c4-model`

-   `Diagramming vs. modelling <c4-model-diagramming_>`_
-      for an explanation of the differences between diagramming with lines and boxes and modeling from :cite:t:`c4-model`

 .. _architecture-notation-archimate:

 ArchiMate